KKKosmo/Hackerrank/README.md

 # Hackerrank

-"actual working code" folder has some of the original algorithms that i made
+the folder named "actual working code" has some of the original algorithms that i made